enormandeau/barque/README.md

 ## Description

-**Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit, using high quality barcoding databases (OTUs).
+**Barque** is an eDNA metabarcoding analysis pipeline that annotates reads, instead of Operational Taxonomic Unit (OTUs), using high quality barcoding databases.

 ## Use cases